staceybellerose/dotfiles/fonts/README.md

 | [URW Classico][ghostpdl]          | sans-serif  | humanist          | Optima          |
 | [URW D050000L][ghostpdl]          | dingbats    | —                 | Zapf Dingbats   |
 | [URW U001][ghostpdl]              | sans-serif  | neo-grotesque     | Univers         |

+--

+<b id="f1">Note 1</b> Luxi fonts are not Open Source, as they are not modifiable, but are freely distributable.
+See their license for further details. [↩](#a1 "Return to table")

 [anonymous]: https://www.marksimonson.com/fonts/view/anonymous-pro
 [awesome]: https://fontawesome.com/v4.7/